ur-fault/TMaze/README.md

 # TMaze

-Simple multiplatform maze solving game for terminal written entirely in  Rust
+Simple multiplatform maze solving game for terminal, written entirely in Rust

 ### Install with `cargo install tmaze` and run with `tmaze`
 ---